 So we drove silently for the next few minutes.

-Suddenly he looked in the back seat and asked, “What’s your specialty?”
+Suddenly he looked at the back seat and asked, “What’s your specialty?”

 “Excuse me?”
 I replied back.